Returning To Academia

 - Wellcome Trust Career Re-entry Fellowships are for postdoctoral scientists in the biomedical sciences to return to research after a career break of at least two years.
 Four years' duration.

 - Embo Fellowships may be awarded for a period of up to 24 months.
 Applicants who interrupted their career due to childcare for at least 1 year will also be given special consideration when applying to stay within the same country.

-- L'Oréal UK and Ireland Fellowships For Women In Science Launched in January 2007, these Fellowships are offered to promote, enhance and encourage the contribution of women pursuing their research careers in the UK or Ireland in the fields of the life and physical sciences.
-Four fellowships, worth £15,000, are awarded annually to outstanding female postdoctoral researchers.
-The deadline for the 2013 application round is Friday 15th March.
+- L'Oréal UK and Ireland Fellowships For Women In Science Launched in January 2007, these fellowships are offered to promote, enhance and encourage the contribution of women pursuing their research careers in the UK or Ireland in the fields of the life and physical sciences.
+Fellowships worth £15,000 are awarded annually to outstanding female postdoctoral researchers.

 - British Federation of Women Graduates Scholarships Founded in 1907, the British Federation of Women Graduates (BFWG) has been providing Scholarships Funds for women in their final year of study for a PhD since 1912.
 Its wholly owned subsidiary charity Funds for Women Graduates makes awards to help women graduates while undertaking postgraduate study or research.

-Royal Society of Biology blog, Returning to work after a career break?
+Royal Society of Biology: Returning to work after a career break?
 The four things you should know

-Royal Society of Biology blog, Returners to Bioscience - a neglected pool of talented workers
+Royal Society of Biology: Returners to Bioscience - a neglected pool of talented workers

-Royal Society of Biology blog, Choosing between 'life' or research - survey data shows the outlook is good for returners
+Royal Society of Biology: Choosing between 'life' or research - survey data shows the outlook is good for returners

-Biochemical Society blog, Five things having a career break has taught me
+Biochemical Society: Five things having a career break has taught me

-Women Returners blog, Five ways to build your back-to-work networks
+Women Returners: Five ways to build your back-to-work networks